kbingman/generator-webpack-scaffold/README.md

     yo webpack-scaffold

 The generator will install all the required node modules.
-In order to run your new project with `serve`, simply type
+In order to run your new project with `serve`, simply type `npm start` and go to http://localhost:3000.

-    npm start

 Available scripts: